penguin-squad/playlist-app-rn/README.md

 9. Then click open and it should work.

 ## Contribution
-Please send issues and pull requests with your ideas or bugs
+Please send issues and pull requests with your ideas.

 ## Issues